Vegetarian. Think. Eat. Thrive.™

 Drink Like the Irish

-Alcohol isn't necessary for a successful St. Patty's, but booze seems to have established itself as a major presence amidst all the holiday revelry.
-No beer is more ubiquitously associated with Ireland than Guinness, but unfortunately the thick-headed brew isn't vegan.
-Luckily, a number of brewers have crafted alternatives to the famous Irish stout.
-Mikkeller Beer Geek Breakfast, Samuel Smith's Imperial and Oatmeal Stouts, and Young's Double Chocolate Stout all mimic Guinness' dark color and malty flavor.
-Sly Fox O'Reilly's Stout and Victory Brewery's Donny Brook Stout employ nitrogen to achieve a thick, heady topping of beer foam.
-Yuengling Black & Tan, Moylan Dragoon's Dry Irish Stout, Dark Horse One Oatmeal Stout, and Bell's line of stouts are also vegan-friendly.
+Alcohol isn’t necessary for a successful St. Paddy’s, but booze seems to have established itself as a major presence amidst all the holiday revelry.
+And no beer is more ubiquitously associated with Ireland than the now vegan Guinness, which removed isinglass from its filtration process last year.
+For other alternatives to the famous Irish stout, Mikkeller Beer Geek Breakfast, Samuel Smith’s Imperial and Oatmeal Stouts, and Rogue Ale’s Chocolate Stout all mimic Guinness’ dark color and malty flavor.
+Sly Fox O’Reilly’s Stout and Victory Brewery’s Donny Brook Stout employ nitrogen to achieve a thick, heady topping of beer foam.
+Yuengling Black & Tan, Moylan Dragoon’s Dry Irish Stout, Dark Horse One Oatmeal Stout, and Bell’s line of stouts are also vegan-friendly.

-Baileys Irish Cream is another St. Patty's standby, but as the name implies, cream is used in the version readily available on shelves.
-Until a savvy company recognizes a void in the market and begins mass producing a vegan Irish Cream, a simple solution is to make your own.
+Baileys Irish Cream is another St. Paddy’s standby, but as the name implies, cream is used in the version readily available on shelves.
+If you cannot find the recently reformulated and all-vegan Baileys Almande Almondmilk Liquer in a store near you, a simple solution is to make your own.
 Combine a can of coconut milk, two tablespoons brown sugar, two tablespoons vegan chocolate sauce, two teaspoons vanilla, 3/4 cup Irish whiskey, and whisk to combine.
-Pour over ice, mix with coffee, or mix with Irish whiskey in a shot glass and drop into a stout to create an Irish car bomb, which was invented on St. Patrick's Day.
+Pour over ice, mix with coffee, or mix with Irish whiskey in a shot glass and drop into a stout to create an Irish car bomb, which was invented on St. Patrick’s Day.
 Bombs away!

 Vegan Irish Cream